-- 15. (1) For purposes of this Part, any period of unemployment must be calculated from the date of application in terms of section 17. - (2) The date contemplated in subsection (1) may be moved to a date prior to the 30 application if the claims officer is satisfied that any delay in making the application was caused by circumstances beyond the control of the contributor.
+- 15. (1) For purposes of this Part, any period of unemployment must be calculated from the date of unemployment. - 20 - (2) The date contemplated in subsection (1) may be moved to a date prior to the application if the claims officer is satisfied that any delay in making the application was caused by circumstances beyond the control of the contributor.